 You must apply to find out.
-Eligibility is determined primarily through income, homelessness, or eligibility for other services such as TANF, disability, or SSI.
+Eligibility is determined primarily through income, homelessness, or eligibility for other services such as TANF, SNAP, disability, or SSI.

 Apply online using the following application link OR submit your printed application to 203 W Reynolds Ave. in Centralia, WA.

 No, your child does not need to be potty trained.

 No. Head Start is a comprehensive early learning program that serves families of children ages three to five, to increase school readiness.

 At Head Start, we believe parents are a child’s first teacher.
 You may choose to volunteer or participate in parent committees, the Policy Council, self-assessment, or center activities.

 Yes, students receive meals while attending our program.

 Depending on which center your child attends, they will be enrolled for four or seven-hour days.